junesirius/junesirius.github.io/_posts/Supernatural/SPN_AU_BB/SPN-Ghost-whole-novel.md

 "I must be, yes.
 I'm sorry."
 Cas answers, tentatively taking a step forward.
 The view of the river shifts a step closer.

-"Whoa, don't do that," Dean yells, panicking again now that he can't see how close they're to the water.
-Cas quickly takes another two three steps back, the edge of the shore comes into the view.
+"Whoa, don't do that," Dean yells, panicking all over again now that he can't see how close they're to the water.
+Cas hastily takes another two to three steps back, and the edge of the shore comes into view.

-Dean takes three long deep breathes, murmuring to himself, "Okay, calm down.
+Dean takes three long deep breaths, murmuring to himself, "Okay, calm down.
 I'm possessed by a ghost."

 "I wasn't trying to harm you, Dean.
 I wouldn't do that."
 Cas speaks again.